 - Factors such as access to critical data or systems, having a public facing email, can make anyone a highly targeted person.

 While the cyberattack techniques against healthcare organizations vary and evolve, one common thread is that they attack people, not just technology.
 They exploit healthcare workers’ curiosity, time constraints in acute care settings, and their desire to serve.
-Combating these attacks requires a new and people-centered approach to security.
+Combating these attacks requires a new and people-centred approach to security.

 To get our top recommendations for protecting your organization, download our healthcare industry report here.